List of actors with Academy Award nominations

 This list of actors with Academy Award nominations includes all male and female actors with Academy Award nominations for lead and supporting roles in motion pictures, and the total nominations and wins for each actor.
-Nominations in non-acting categories—such as for producing, directing or writing—and Honorary Oscars are not included.
+Nominations in non-acting categories—such as for producing, directing, or writing—and Honorary Oscars are not included.

-The most recent winners of all four acting categories, as of the 97th Academy Awards, are Adrien Brody for The Brutalist, Mikey Madison for Anora, Kieran Culkin for A Real Pain, and Zoe Saldaña for Emilia Pérez.
+The most recent winners of all four acting categories, as of the 98th Academy Awards, are Michael B. Jordan for Sinners, Jessie Buckley for Hamnet, Sean Penn for One Battle After Another, and Amy Madigan for Weapons.

 The award information is available on the Academy Awards website via dynamically generated lists for specific actors, and for each year's nominees and winners via a scrolling timeline of all ceremonies.

 Statistics

-A total of 993 actors appear in the list—499 men and 494 women.
-Non-winning nominees include 339 men and 334 women—a total of 673.
-Actors that have won at least once include 160 men and 160 women—a total of 320.
+A total of 1,004 actors appear in the list—504 men and 500 women.
+Non-winning nominees include 343 men and 338 women—a total of 681.
+Actors who have won at least once include 161 men and 162 women—a total of 323.
 Only 46 actors—24 men and 22 women—are multiple Academy Award winners.

 Katharine Hepburn won four times from twelve nominations—all for lead roles—making her the actor with the most wins in Academy Awards history.
 Daniel Day-Lewis has won three times from six lead actor nominations—the most wins for any male actor in the lead category.
 Frances McDormand has won three times for her lead roles, out of six nominations—three lead and three supporting.

 Meryl Streep is the most-nominated actor of all, with twenty-one nominations.
 Jack Nicholson has received the most Academy Award nominations for any male actor, with twelve nominations.
 Both actors have had three wins which included two for lead roles and one for a supporting role.
-Ingrid Bergman and Walter Brennan also won three awards each, with Bergman winning twice for lead roles and once for a supporting role, out of seven total nominations, and Brennan winning three times from four nominations, all in the supporting actor category.
+Ingrid Bergman, Sean Penn, and Walter Brennan also won three awards each, with Bergman and Penn winning twice for lead roles and once for a supporting role, out of seven total nominations for the former and six total nominations for the latter, and Brennan winning three times from four nominations, all in the supporting actor category.